Intermittent Fasting Side Effects (and How to Handle Them)

 How Fasted Helps

 When you are experiencing a side effect, context matters.
-Fasted shows you where you are in your fasting window, so you can connect how you feel to where you are in the metabolic process.
-If a headache hits at hour 14, you know it is likely the adaptation phase, not something to worry about.
-Tracking your fasts over time lets you look back and see that side effects diminished as your streaks built.
-The weight and meal logging features also help you ensure you are eating enough quality food during your window, which prevents most issues before they start.
+Fasted shows you where you are in your fasting window, so you can connect how you feel to how long you have gone without food.
+If a headache turns up at the same hour every time, that is worth knowing — and worth acting on, whether that means salt, coffee, or a shorter window.
+Tracking your fasts over time lets you look back and see whether side effects settled as the pattern became habit.
+The weight and meal logging features also help you check you are eating enough during your window.

 Frequently Asked Questions